 Students are expected to maintain a respectful attitude in lessons.
 This includes the basic courtesies of not playing during verbal instructions, willingness to try new technics when asked, attentive listening, and following instructions that are given both during the lesson and directed toward practice times.
 This ensures an efficient learning environment and optimal use of lesson time.
 If parents sit in on lessons, they must be in observation mode to minimize distractions and keep the students' focus on their music.
 If students are in the waiting area before or after lessons, they must be courteous and quiet out of respect for the next student.

-I prefer you have an acoustic piano in your home, but a full-size keyboard (88 keys) with weighted keys, such as a Yamaha Clavinova, can suffice for a time if necessary.
+I prefer you have an acoustic piano in your home, but a full-size keyboard (88 keys) with weighted keys, such as a Yamaha Clavinova, can suffice for a short time for beginners if necessary.
 Your piano should be tuned every 6-12 months and I recommend finding a certified piano tuner near you, listed at www.ptg.org/findATechnician.php.
 (I can personally recommend Joseph Garrett of "G Piano Works" as a fine technician in our area.
 His website is http://gpianoworks.com).
 My studio is equipped with a Mason & Hamlin grand piano, a comfortable waiting area, and a full-size Roland keyboard in an adjacent room so siblings who both take lessons may use their waiting time to practice (with headphones).

 RECITALS and PERFORMANCE CLASSES

 Two recitals are given each year, as well as a pre-recital masterclass (performance class which includes a chance to perform for peers, group theory games, practice awards and refreshments) prior to each recital.
 Participation in additional competitions is offered to serious students interested in those opportunities: